 The science behind THC

-Out of the 85+ individual cannabinoids found in marijuana, only one of them produces an intoxicating, psychoactive effect: our good pal THC.
+Out of the 85+ individual cannabinoids found in marijuana, only one of them produces powerful, intoxicating, psychoactive effects.
+Our good pal THC.
+But why?

-THC just happens to have the right molecular structure to fit into special binding sites on cells called neurotransmitters in very particular sections of your brain.
+THC just happens to have the right molecular structure to fit into special binding sites on cells throughout the body.
 These specific sections are now known to be parts of a larger, endocannabinoid system.

 Though THC was first isolated in 1964, it wasn’t until 1988 that Dr. Allyn Howlett of Wake Forest University uncovered the binding sites for THC in the human brain.
 What she discovered was nothing short of revolutionary: THC was attaching itself to special cell sites in the hippocampus (responsible for memory), the frontal cortex (where we think), and the cerebellum (responsible for movement).

-As smoothly as keys fit into a lock, the binding of THC to a cannabinoid receptor spurs a chemical reaction, causing changes in your brain that directly impact behavior and cognitive ability.
+As smoothly as keys fit into a lock, THC binds to cannabinoid receptor and ignites a series of chemical reactions.
+This causes changes in your brain and body.

 Anandamide: Our natural THC

 Some may ask: If THC fits so well into these receptors, then humans must be made to consume cannabis, right?

 The short answer?
 No. THC just happens to tap into a system already present in the body.